Stripe rust of wheat

 These resistance sources may be used either alone or in combination.

-Major gene resistance is a race specific resistance that is very effective against some strains of rust but ineffective against others.
+All stage resistance (also known as major gene resistance) is a race specific resistance that is very effective against some strains of rust but ineffective against others.

 When a major resistance gene is 'broken down' the level of resistance in a variety will depend on the other genes present in that variety.